Task-Specific Design Optimization and Fabrication for Inflated-Beam Soft Robots with Growable Discrete Joints: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we presented a method to optimize the design of a soft growing vine robot for a specific task, i.e., to reach a set of given targets at specified approach angles.
+In this work, we presented a method to optimize the design of a soft growing vine robot to reach a set of given targets at specified approach angles, while avoiding the obstacles and maximizing the space coverage, such that the design can also be used to achieve other targets not originally specified.
 A sample problem of 4 targets generated a design with 5 links, which was fabricated and demonstrated to achieve the task.
-The design can also be used to achieve other targets not originally specified, as shown through a workspace analysis.
 These results are a key step toward low-cost, bespoke soft robots for user-defined tasks in home environments.

-In the future, we plan to achieve the following objectives: extend the optimizer to 3D scenarios; exploit other optimization methods to explore the research space, such as genetic algorithms with universal stochastic sampling; implement advanced obstacle-avoidance algorithms for navigation in cluttered environments; and include cost between configurations within the same solution in the fitness function.
-In particular, the latter will allow the optimizer to handle problems such as path and motion planning.
+In the future, we plan to achieve the following objectives: extend the optimizer to 3D scenarios; exploit other optimization methods to explore the research space; implement advanced obstacle-avoidance algorithms for navigation in cluttered environments; and improve the fabrication process to enable a faster, tighter loop between robot design and fabrication.